Tunku Abdul Rahman: Early life and education

 Tunku Abdul Rahman was born on 8 February 1903 in Alor Setar, Kedah, the seventh son and one of 45 children of Sultan Abdul Hamid Halim Shah, the 26th ruler of the Kedah Sultanate.
 His mother, Cik Menyelara (Nueang Nandanagara), was of Thai descent and the sixth consort of the Sultan.
 She was the daughter of Luang Naraborirak (Kleb Nandanagara), a district officer in Thailand.
 Kedah at the time was afflicted by outbreaks of cholera and malaria, and several of Tunku’s siblings succumbed to illness.
 He himself suffered frequent bouts of malaria until his departure for England in 1920.

 Tunku began his education at the Alor Setar Malay Primary School before enrolling in the English-language Sultan Abdul Hamid College.
 He and his siblings were later sent to Debsirin School in Bangkok, reflecting the family's close ties to Thailand.
 In 1915, he returned to Malaya and resumed his studies at the Penang Free School, one of the oldest English-language schools in the region.
 At the age of 17, he was awarded a Kedah State Government scholarship to pursue higher education in England, and he sailed for the United Kingdom shortly thereafter.

 Initially struggling with his studies, Tunku met with his guardian at the offices of the Crown Agents, who arranged for him to transfer to Cambridge and study under Basil Atkinson, a respected private tutor.
 Under Atkinson’s guidance, he was prepared for the university entrance examination, known as the "Little Go", in which he achieved high marks across all papers and passed overall.
 He was admitted to St Catharine’s College, University of Cambridge, where he read law and history, graduating with a Bachelor of Arts degree in 1925.
 Five years after his initial departure from Malaya, he returned home at the age of 23.
 Although he arrived with academic credentials, his elder brother and the Regent of Kedah, Tunku Ibrahim, was dissatisfied with his choice of study and instructed him to return to England to qualify for the English Bar.
 During this period, Tunku helped found the Malay Society of Great Britain, appointing Abdul Rahman of Negeri Sembilan (later the first Yang di-Pertuan Agong) as president, while serving as its honorary secretary and principal organiser.

 Career in Kedah

 Kulim

-In January 1931, the Tunku was appointed a Cadet in the Kedah Civil Service.
+In January 1931, Tunku was appointed a Cadet in the Kedah Civil Service.
 Later, he was transferred to Kulim as Assistant District Officer.
 In Kulim, he devoted much of his time touring the district and getting to know the problems of the peasants who made up 90% of the population.
-He also devoted some of his time to prepare for Cadet's Law exam to qualify for the promotion.
+He also devoted some of his time to prepare for the Cadet's Law exam to qualify for the promotion.
 He took the exams and passed them on his first attempt.